 I quickly realized that large size and low height models are useful as trays for containing pieces during construction, for example.
 I made bigger ones, which I still commonly use today.

-Some drawers to store the boxes
+Drawers to store the boxes

 A photo showing closed drawers, clearly showing the individual modules that house each drawer